0xideas/sequifier/documentation/configs/train.md

 iterates only that part.
 Only parts selected by `evaluation.sources` require a validation split.

+`loss_weights` scales each target's contribution to the training and reported aggregate loss.
+A weight of `0.0` disables that target's backward-loss component while retaining its output and per-target accounting.
+At least one target in each dataset must have a positive weight.

 ## Optimization across phases

 By default, every training phase starts with a new optimizer, scheduler, and